WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 ## 5. CORRECTIONS TO PERSONAL DATA; OPTING OUT

 Please <a target="_self" href="/contact-us">Contact Us</a> to a) correct
-or update any personal information in the WGBH database that you state is erroneous, b) opt-out of future communications from WGBH, or c) request WGBH to make reasonable efforts to remove your personal information from the WGBH online database, thereby canceling your profile, newsletter registration and other WGBH registrations.
+or update any personal information in the GBH database that you state is erroneous, b) opt-out of future communications from GBH, or c) request GBH to make reasonable efforts to remove your personal information from the GBH online database, thereby canceling your profile, newsletter registration and other GBH registrations.
 This will not necessarily remove previous public comments and other User Materials submitted for public display on the Site.
 You should understand that it may be impossible to delete personal information entirely because of backups and records of deletions.